synw/emodebug/README.md

 # Emodebug

+Emoji based semantic debuging:

+- Debug the state and execution flow of your program using semantic idioms
-Emoji based semantic debuging.
-Easy implementation of custom debug methods
+- Easy implementation of custom debug methods

+This is not for error management, you can use [Err](https://github.com/synw/err) and [ErrRouter](https://github.com/synw/err_router) to manage the error flow

 ![Screenshot](img/screenshot.png)